DravenusRex/stalker-gamma-linux-guide/README.md

 If you did it right, you should have the proper number of mods, this number can be found in the GAMMA discord.
 If this number is 0, you didn't give it the correct path to your game, you can change it in the settings (Ctrl+S).
 If it's another number, you are going to have to do some troubleshooting.
-*Optional:* In settings(Ctrl+S), go to the Theme tab and choose 1809 Dark Mode, then go to the General tab and untick "Check for updates".
+In settings(Ctrl+S), go to the General tab and untick "Check for updates".
+*Optional:* Go to the Theme tab and choose 1809 Dark Mode.
 All done with settings.

 <br>